 The course is designed for Leading Hands, Site Managers, Supervisors and HSE Managers on construction sites to ensure proper protocols are followed before excavation work is carried out.
 Course participants will be informed of their legislative obligations and will be introduced to techniques and procedures that will enable the participants to make informed judgements before excavating around subsurface utilities.

 Over the four hours, the course objectives are:

 - Provide information on recent changes to workplace safety legislation

 - Raise awareness of the process required to locate subsurface utilities

 - Applying Australian Standard 5488 quality levels to reduce the possibility of damage and additional cost

 - Provide suggested control measures to reduce the risk of damages and injury

 Undertaking pre-excavation management training will help your organisation understand its regulatory obligations and help reduce risk of injury and the damage costs associated with utility strikes.

 Without having a pre-excavation management plan with strict processes in place, you put at risk not only the excavation projects success but the health and safety of everyone on-site.
-With new changes to the Australian Standard (AS) 5488 coming into place this January just past (2019), it is more important than ever to undergo training, even if you are familiar with the process.
+With recent changes to the Australian Standard (AS) 5488, it is more important than ever to undergo training, even if you are familiar with the process.
 By following the quality level process set out by the AS 5488 as well as corresponding with a certified locator, you’ll be able to make informed decisions about what excavation work happens on your site.

 With over 60% of all subsurface asset damage caused by mistakes during planning, it’s not hard to see why this training is a valuable asset to any excavation company.
-To learn more about the DBYD Certification training go to their website here or download the flyer here.
+To learn more about the DBYD Certification course or register for the free webinar go to their website here.